-The disputed domain name fully incorporates the word trademark of the Complainant with the addition of the "COM" term.
+The disputed domain name fully incorporates the Complainant's mark with the addition of the terms "My" and "ApI".

-The confusing similarity test for the purpose of the first element assessment is rather straightforward, namely: "whether the mark is recognizable within the disputed domain name" and "where a domain name incorporates the entirety of a trademark, or where at least a dominant feature of the relevant mark is recognizable in the domain name, the domain name will normally be considered confusingly similar to that mark" (see par.
-1.7 of the WIPO Overview 3.0).

-It is also worth noting that "where the relevant trademark is recognizable within the disputed domain name, the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) would not prevent a finding of confusing similarity under the first element" (par.1.8 of the WIPO Overview 3.0).
+As stated in WIPO Overview 3.0: "in cases where a domain name incorporates the entirety of a trademark, or where at least a dominant feature of the relevant mark is recognizable in the domain name, the domain name will normally be considered confusingly similar to that mark for purposes of UDRP standing" and "where the relevant trademark is recognizable within the disputed domain name, the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) would not prevent a finding of confusing similarity under the first element" (see par.
+1.7 and 1.8).

-In the present case, the Complainant's word trademark is clearly recognizable within the disputed domain name.
-The addition of the "COM" term to the Complainant's mark in the disputed domain name does not eliminate confusing similarity.
+In the present case, the Complainant's word trademarks "SELOGER" and "SELOGER Pro" (word elements "SELOGER" and "SELOGER Pro") are clearly recognizable within the disputed domain name and the addition of the terms "my" and "api" does not the change overall perception of the disputed domain name and does not affect confusing similarity.

 The gTLD ".com" is to be disregarded under the confusing similarity test as it does nothing to eliminate confusion.
 Therefore, the Panel finds that the first requirement of the Policy has been satisfied.